By DANIEL J. LEONARD

 Even though observing the bubble frequency from the airlock on your fermenter is a good cursory way to check the pulse of your fermentation, it's no substitute for doing a gravity check.
 Now's the time to break out ye olde hydrometer, take a reading and if your gravity is within a few points of your target, take a breath- you're the brave little survivor of a false alarm.
 The yeasties probably just went to town and devoured the wort turbo-style while your back was turned.
 On the other hand, if it's been at least a week from when you originally pitched the yeast and your gravity is off by quite a bit, say 5 or more points, you'll want to jot down the gravity reading, give it a few days, and take another check to see if the gravity has dropped any.
 If it has, then chillax, the yeast are still on the job, so stop being such a slave driver and give Django a break--- they'll gets it done when they feels like it, bossman.

-I should mention that it behooves you to ensure that you are reading your hydrometer correctly and that it's working properly.
+It should also be mentioned that it behooves you to ensure that you are reading your hydrometer correctly and that it's working properly.
 When reading your hydrometer, make sure to account for the temperature of your reading with respect to whatever temperature the hydrometer is calibrated to (usually 60°F), which you should be able to see in small print on the scale inside the glass of the hydrometer.
 Generally speaking, if you're taking a reading at room temperature, the temperature adjustment is small, typically about one point, so it's probably not worth the effort of calculating the adjustment.
 Though a malfunctioning hydrometer is rare, if you're questioning it's accuracy, you can test it by taking a sample of some distilled water cooled to the temperature to which your hydrometer is calibrated.
 If you get any other reading than 1.000, it's probably time to pick up a new hydrometer.